Clinician Profiles

 Lancaster, Allentown, Harrisburg Area

-Stacy Shober, Psy.D. (she/her/hers) has been a member of our practice since 2016.
+Stacy Shober, Psy.D. (she/her) has been a member of our practice since 2016.
 In addition to providing services through HSSA, Dr. Shober is currently employed full-time as a school psychologist in the Office of Early Childhood and Student Services at the Berks County Intermediate Unit.
 She has previously worked as a school psychologist in a variety of educational programs, including providing consultation services for the HMS School for Children with Cerebral Palsy.
 Dr. Shober has previously served as an adjunct faculty member in the Graduate Psychology Department at Immaculata University, teaching in both the school psychology and clinical psychology programs.

 Prior to working as a school psychologist, Dr. Shober spent over twenty years working in the mental health field in both inpatient and outpatient mental health programs, providing services for children, teens, and adults.